chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/test.md

 ---
-title: 'Test UI components'
+title: 'Visual Tests'
-tocTitle: 'Testing'
+tocTitle: 'Visual Testing'
 description: 'Learn the ways to test UI components'
 ---

 No Storybook tutorial would be complete without testing.
 Testing is essential to creating high-quality UIs.
 In modular systems, minuscule tweaks can result in major regressions.
 So far, we have encountered three types of tests:

 - **Manual tests** rely on developers to manually look at a component to verify it for correctness.
 They help us sanity check a component’s appearance as we build.

-- **Snapshot tests** with Storyshots capture a component’s rendered markup.
-They help us stay abreast of markup changes that cause rendering errors and warnings.
+- **Accessibility tests** with a11y addon verify that the component is accessible to everyone.
+They're great for allowing us to collect information about how people with certain types of disabilities use our components.

-- **Unit tests** with Jest verify that the output of a component remains the same given a fixed input.
-They’re great for testing the functional qualities of a component.
+- **Interaction tests** with the play function verify that the component behaves as expected when interacting with it.
+They're great for testing the behavior of a component when it's in use.

 ## “But does it look right?”

 Unfortunately, the aforementioned testing methods alone aren’t enough to prevent UI bugs.
 UIs are tricky to test because design is subjective and nuanced.
 Manual tests are, well, manual.
-When used for UI, snapshot tests trigger too many false positives, and pixel-level unit tests are of poor value.
+Other UI tests, such as snapshot tests, trigger too many false positives, and pixel-level unit tests are poorly valued.
 A complete Storybook testing strategy also includes visual regression tests.

 ## Visual testing for Storybook